Gravitational Waves from Phase Transitions: Introduction

 Nevertheless, in contrast to photons, gravitational waves were never in thermal equilibrium with the rest of the plasma.
 Therefore, after a gravitational wave is produced, it travels through space more or less unimpeded.
 Therefore a stochastic gravitational wave background (SGWB) could contain direct information from much earlier times than the CMB does.
 In this way, particle physics and cosmology are directly connected to searches for gravitational wave backgrounds.

 If there were strong enough sources of gravitational waves in the early universe, they could therefore be our earliest -- and highest-energy -- probes of fundamental physics (see Table~\ref{tab:GWEvents}).
 Now, what types of events could source gravitational radiation, and why do we expect them to have happened?
-There are types of candidate scenarios, which have a few things in common: inhomogeneity, and the release of a lot of energy in a non-spherically symmetric way (we will come back to this in Section \ref{sec:GWs}).
+There are various candidate scenarios, which have a few things in common: inhomogeneity, and the release of a lot of energy in a non-spherically symmetric way (we will come back to this in Section \ref{sec:GWs}).
 Here, we will focus on first-order phase transitions.

 A phase transition is an event in which certain properties of a thermodynamic system change.
 An example from particle physics is the Higgs mechanism, in which the particles of the Standard Model (except the photon and the gluons) obtained a mass, when our universe was about $10^{-11}$ seconds old.
-Phase transitions can be classified by their \emph{order}: we are interested in first order phase transitions, in which there is a departure from thermal equilibrium and latent heat is released.
+Phase transitions can be classified by their \emph{order}: we are interested in first order phase transitions, in which there are discontinuities in the properties of the system, such as the energy density, pressure, temperature and volume.
+In first-order phase transitions, latent heat is released, which will be of interest to us.

 As you can imagine, there are many candidate theories in which the properties of particles imply a phase transition happened in the early Universe.
 Such theories are often related to fundamental open questions in particle physics.
 For example, the question why there is more matter than antimatter in our universe can only be answered by an early universe event which includes a departure from equilibrium.
 Another open question relates to the elusive substance we call dark matter: gravitational waves may be one of the only ways to shed light on it.
 We will discuss both of these examples (and a few others) in Section \ref{sec:models}.